openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ## OpenVINO™ Training Extensions CLI commands

-Below, all possible otx CLI commands are presented with some general examples of how to run specific functionality.
+Below, all possible CLI commands are presented with some general examples of how to run specific functionality.
 We also have [dedicated tutorials](https://openvinotoolkit.github.io/training_extensions/tutorials/index.html) in our documentation with life-practical examples on specific datasets for each task.

 > **_Note:_** To run CLI commands we need to prepare a dataset.
 Each task requires specific data formats.
 To know more about which formats are supported by each task, refer to [explanation section](https://openvinotoolkit.github.io/training_extensions/explanation/index.html) in the documentation.